mostroverkhov/firebase-data-rsocket/readme.md

 #### Supported transports
 tcp, websockets, udp. `ClientTransport` and `ServerTransport` implementations for each transport are available on `transport-` submodules

+#### Standalone binaries
+`mvn package` on `server-binary-tcp` will produce runnable fat jar supporting tcp transport.
+Authorization credentials, if required, should be provided as described in `Authorization` section.
+Server can be started as
+`java -Dserver.port=<SERVER_PORT> firebase-rsocket-server-binary-tcp-<VERSION>.jar`

 #### Usage
 ###### Setup
 Server